OAKO-UCONN/distributed-systems-journey/README.md

 Recently, I develop a personal methodology that I'll share with you so you can use it as an inspiration to create your own.

-> **Obs**: 1000 days will not be enough to finish the entire journey but is the first milestone and it will be interesting to look back and see what has changed.

 ### C3T2B1

 The **C3T2B1** learning methodology consists of: